mattsnider/django-html5-boilerplate/README.md

 I really like using HTML5 boilerplate as the basis for all my websites, including my Django projects.
 In the past, I have included it as part of other projects, but find myself repeating the same steps for each new project.
-The Django HTML5 Boilerplate (DH5BP) project addresses this issue by incorporating the HTML5 Boilerplate (H5BP) project into an easy to consume Django-friendly python package.
+The Django HTML5 Boilerplate (DH5BP) project addresses this issue by incorporating the HTML5 Boilerplate (H5BP) project into an easy to consume Django-friendly Python package.

 Find out for about HTML5 Boilerplate at https://github.com/h5bp/html5-boilerplate

-This project differentiates itself from other H5BP to django ports, by including Fabric scripts that automatically convert new versions of H5BP into a Django-friendly python module.
+This project differentiates itself from other H5BP to Django ports, by including Fabric scripts that automatically convert new versions of H5BP into a Django-friendly Python module.
 Ideally, this will make keeping up-to-date with the latest version of H5BP trivial.

 Installation
 ============